 While flexibility is consistently one of the most frequently cited factors in deciding to use a mobile cleanroom, it is far from being the only consideration.
 In fact, the rapid delivery time of weeks rather than months tops the list of reasons why clients made the choice.
-Astro Pak customers have also cited additional factors such the simplicity of the turn-key solution as well as the cost effectiveness of the mobile option as having influenced their decisions.
+Instant Cleanroom Solutions (ICS) customers have also cited additional factors such the simplicity of the turn-key solution as well as the cost effectiveness of the mobile option as having influenced their decisions.

 In other words, the trailer-based solution temporarily converts an existing, accessible open space into a ready-to-go cleanroom that is far less disruptive to other activities on-site.
 Moreover, it does so without the time, expense, and hassle of permitting paperwork needed to prepare a location for a modular cleanroom.